Archive #33 – The Hsi-yu chi: A Study of Antecedents to the Sixteenth-Century Chinese Novel (1970)

 Both stories involve a single, giant foot threatening high-ranking members of society within the confines of their living or working quarters.
 The former is a samurai, while the latter are district-level magistrates.
 The threat involves death and the destruction of property.
 Danger looms over the Samurai’s household as the monstrous foot demands cleaning, and when its wants are ignored, it destroys part of the building in a fit of rage.
 Monkey, on the other hand, threatens to stomp everything (people and buildings) into oblivion if his demands for Tripitaka’s emancipation are not met.
 Also, the Japanese tale refers to the foot being “covered in thick, bristly hair” (Meyer, n.d.).
 This may be a reference to a furry monkey’s foot.

 Now, someone might question what foot washing and release from prison have to do with each other.
-The two don’t appear to be related at all.
-But Meyer (n.d.) explains:
+The two don’t appear to be related at all, but Meyer (n.d.) explains:

 “[W]ashing your feet” is also a Japanese idiom for rehabilitating a criminal.
 A culprit whose ‘feet have been washed’ can be said to have paid his debt to society.